PSSRA/pssra.github.io/content/join/bylaws.md

 Groups of chapter-associated advisors or experts need not be vetted Chapter members or local comrades, but may be, and may determine their own methods for self-appointment in consultation with Chapter Officers and Chapter Representatives.

-Chapter-associated advisors and experts must meet the same standards of conduct expected of Chapter members and local comrades, but may determine internal disciplinary procedures in consultation with Chapter Officers and the Member Welfare Committee Chair.
+Chapter-associated advisors and experts must meet the same standards of conduct expected of Chapter members and local comrades, but liaisons for these groups may determine internal disciplinary procedures in consultation with Chapter Officers and the Member Welfare Committee Chair.

 Chapter leadership may elect to sever the association between the Chapter and any associated group by a supermajority (two-thirds) vote of the combined Chapter Central Committee and Chapter Representative Committee.